Tuition fees and scholarships

 Full and half tuition scholarships (BSc & MSc):

-SSE offers several scholarships that fully or partially cover the tuition fees through generous private donations.
+For non-EU/EEA/Swiss citizens, SSE offers several half tuition fee waivers and a limited number of full tuition fee waivers.
 All scholarship applications are assessed by a selection committee, taking into consideration the relevance and the quality of the personal motivation, academic excellence, relevant extra-curricular activities, program cohort diversity and the distribution of scholarships across all programs.